Skip to content

 #2.
 Performance Tracking

-A VMS provides visibility into vendor and worker performance.
+A VMS provides visibility to vendor and worker performance.

-For blue-collar staff, metrics like attendance, shift completion, and productivity can be monitored.
+For blue-collar staff, productivity monitoring metrics like attendance, shift completion, and productivity can be prioritized

-For white collar professionals, KPIs like project milestones, deliverables, and client feedback are tracked.
+For white collar professionals, workforce analytics like project milestones, deliverables, and client feedback are tracked.

 #3.Compliance Management